-The existing Westbury Station building (located north of the westbound platform) would remain.
+The existing Westbury Station building (located north of the westbound platform) would ^ be refurbished.
 To accommodate the new third track, the existing eastbound (southern) platform would be replaced with a new eight-foot-wide platform, which would be built on top of a new retaining wall south of the new third track.
 The existing westbound (northern) platform would be replaced with a ten-foot-wide platform.
 The platforms would be accessible via four new staircases and two new ADA-compliant ramps.
-The existing Westbury Station pedestrian tunnel, which connects the eastbound and westbound platforms, would be extended to accommodate the new third track above and upgraded in accordance with LIRR guidelines.
-One set of ADA-compliant ramps would be built adjacent to the tunnel and Station building to provide ADA access.
+The existing Westbury Station pedestrian tunnel, which connects the eastbound and westbound platforms, would be extended to accommodate the new third track ^ overhead and upgraded in accordance with LIRR guidelines.
+One set of ADA-compliant ramps would be built adjacent to the tunnel and ^ station building to provide ADA access.
 Platform shelters, canopies, and benches would be constructed per LIRR station guidelines.

-Access from the eastbound to the westbound platform would be provided by new pedestrian overpasses with elevators and covered stairs at each platform, complying with ADA requirements.
-The overpass would be located within the limits of the proposed parking facility located in the existing south parking lot.
+Access hehind the eastbound hand westbound platforms would be provided by new pedestrian overpasses with elevators and covered stairs at each platform, complying with ADA requirements.
+The overpass would be located within the horoposed parking harage to be located in the existing south parking lot.

 The eastern portion of the eastbound platform at Westbury Station is in close proximity of the existing LIRR ROW boundary and surrounding properties.
-Due to that proximity, a code-compliant means of egress (platform with eight-foot minimum width) from the platform could not be provided outside the LIRR ROW.
+Due to that proximity, a code-compliant means of egress (platform with eight-foot minimum width) from the platform could not be provided to a public right-of-way outside the LIRR ROW.
 In order to provide passengers with a means of egress at the east end of the platform, a second overpass with elevators and covered stairs would be located at the end of the platform to provide emergency egress from the eastbound platform to the westbound platform.

-In order to improve the overall appearance of the LIRR embankment on the north side of the LIRR Westbury Station, the Proposed Project design would provide for the elimination of the embankment and the creation of a small plaza or pocket park in its place.
+In order to improve the overall appearance of the LIRR embankment on the north side of the LIRR Westbury Station near Post Avenue, the Proposed Project design would provide for the elimination of the embankment and the creation of a small plaza or pocket park in its place.
 LIRR would work with the Village of Westbury to create an attractive public space that would enhance the station environment and improve access to the station.
-Some of the design elements would be a retaining wall, pavers or stone for walkways/pavement surfaces, benches, bike racks, and low maintenance landscaping.
+Some of the design elements would be a retaining wall, pavers or stone for walkways/pavement surfaces, benches, bike racks, and low^ -maintenance landscaping.
+The parking lane along Union Avenue to the east of Post Avenue would be removed and that area would be incorporated into the plaza design, consistent with the request of the Village of Westbury.
+A new stairway to the westbound (northern) platform (replacing the existing stairway from Union Avenue) would be integrated into the plaza design.
+The existing stairway to the eastbound (southern) platform would be replaced in-kind once the new eastbound platform is constructed.